hanabi/hanabi.github.io/docs/level-4.md

   - Bob discards the 1.
   - Bob's chop is now his slot 4.
   - Cathy clues blue to Bob, which touches his slot 1 (the card he just drew) and his slot 5 (the card that was just *Chop Moved*).
-  - Bob knows that the focus of the clue is always on the brand-new card introduced, so this is **not** chop-focus, and the focus of the clue is on slot 1.
+  - Bob knows that the focus of the clue is always on the new card introduced, so this is **not** chop-focus, and the focus of the clue is on slot 1.
   - Thus, Bob will play blue 2 from slot 1 on his next turn.

 <ChopMoveNew />